- No products in the cart.

 Winemaker’s Tip: Try this wine against its sisters Beacon and Jakkalsfontein to experience the difference terroir can make in the ultimate result of a wine.

 The grapes were handpicked at 24 balling.
 The fruit was brought to the cellar in small lug boxes, destalked and hand sorted over a sorting table.
 All raisins, under ripe berries and stalks were removed.
 The sorted berries were sent straight to open French oak fermenters (foudres).
-Only manual punch downs (pigeage) were used during fermentation.
-The skins were basket pressed, and malolactic fermentation was completed in 40% new French barrels, with the remainder maturing in second and third fill barrels to respect the integrity of the wine.
-Barrel aging lasted 20 months.
+A combination of manual punch downs (pigeage) and pump overs were used during fermentation.
+The skins were basket pressed, and malolactic fermentation was completed in 30% new French barrels, with the remainder maturing in second and third fill barrels to respect the integrity of the wine.
+Barrel aging lasted 22 months.

 |Wine of Origin||